amber-brown/amber-brown/content/blog/immutability-with-javascript-arrays/index.md

 ```

 However, this means that the next customer will not have cheese on the base of their Pizza.

-But we could do this is in a immutable way by:
+We can take away the pizza in an immutable way like this:

 ```javascript